Segnature: Summary

-Rituals and Practices
+Rituals and practices

 Segnature rituals involve drawing sacred signs (often crosses) over body parts or objects while reciting prayers.
 These are typically passed down within families during secret initiations, especially at midnight on Christmas Eve.

 The practice treats a range of ailments—herpes zoster (fuoco domestico), burns, sprains, headaches, parasites, and more.
 Some rituals are even aimed at controlling weather or removing the evil eye.
 Modern adaptations include remote healing via photographs sent over messaging platforms.

 Intent and spiritual purity are considered essential.
 Segnatori distinguish their work from ritual magic or talismans, describing their actions as blessings rooted in divine or ancestral energy.

 Ritual language often includes invocations to Christian figures like Jesus, Mary, or patron saints.
 However, a growing number of younger practitioners blend this with Pagan or alternative spirituality.
 Healing acts often occur in kitchens—spaces associated with feminine knowledge and sacred domesticity.

-Relationship with Catholicism and Folk Religion
+Relationship with Catholicism and folk religion

 Segnature exemplifies Italian folk Catholicism—a syncretic spirituality where formal Catholicism merges with older folk beliefs.
 Healers integrate Christian symbols into practices that may have pre-Christian roots.

 The institutional Church has historically viewed Segnature with suspicion, sometimes labelling it superstition.
 Nevertheless, community respect and perceived effectiveness have preserved its legitimacy.
 Younger practitioners increasingly reinterpret Segnature within contemporary spiritual frameworks, but many still honour its Catholic roots.

-Contemporary Usage and Revival
+Contemporary usage and revival

-In the 21st century, Segnature has gained visibility through digital media.
+In the 21st century, Segnature has gained visibility through online media.
 Social networks allow practitioners across Italy and the diaspora to exchange rituals, advice, and prayers.
 The revival reflects broader interest in traditional healing, ancestral wisdom, and spiritual pluralism.

 Dr Angela Puca significantly contributed to academic recognition of Segnature through her doctoral research, Indigenous and Trans-cultural Shamanism in Italy, which positions the practice within a framework of contemporary and indigenous shamanism.